dokku/dokku-postgres/README.md

 # version to use for the service
 # it *must* be compatible with the
 # official postgres image
-export POSTGRES_IMAGE="postgres"
-export POSTGRES_IMAGE_VERSION="11.4"
-dokku postgres:create lolipop
+dokku postgres:create lolipop --image postgres --image-version 11.4

 # you can also specify custom environment
 # variables to start the postgres service